How does Arts Therapy work?

 Do I have to be good at art to do Arts Therapy?

-No artistic experience or talent is needed.
-All you need is a willingness to experiment and explore.
-There are no rules for how to create art in arts therapy, and anyone can enjoy the benefits of the creative process.
+No artistic experience or ‘talent’ is needed.
+All you need is a willingness to experiment, explore and be curious about yourself.
+There are no rules for how to create in arts therapy, and anyone can enjoy the benefits of the creative process and adding a creative lens to their life.

 If I bring my child or teen to Arts Therapy, how does confidentiality work?

 As a therapist, I am there first and foremost for the client.
-What your child shares with me will stay in the therapeutic room as it helps build a sense of trust for the child.
+What your child shares with me will stay in the therapeutic room as it helps build a sense of trust for the child/young person.
 That being said, I strongly value the relationship between you and your child.
 If your child is in danger in any way, I will share this immediately.
+Your child’s safety is paramount.

 Who benefits from Arts Therapy?